 In this game, your dog learns to bite and pull but not to hurt, as it is all a game.
 Since playing is a pleasant situation for your pup, your dog does not feel the stress and will learn to bite as a way of showing that it’s game on with you.

 Review Of The Best Dog Bite Sleeves

-Here in dogschool.com, we reviewed the available bite sleeves for dogs on the market, based on value and quality.
+We reviewed the available bite sleeves for dogs on the market based on value and quality.
 And here are the best dog bite sleeves for your furry companions.

 Our Top Pick

 Topping our list is the MelkTemn Professional Dog Bite Training Set.
 This is a set product that comes with an arm sleeve and a whip agitation stick.
 The sleeve has a wide surface for training puppies to take a full bite and is long enough to protect the elbow and upper arm.
 Made of tough jute in the outer layer and thick foam in the inner layer, it guarantees protection to the dog owner or trainer.
 The agitation stick is made with soft materials and is foldable.
 It is lightweight and made of non-toxic materials to ensure that no harm comes to your dog.